 usually be a conflict between grounds and how the radio is connected to

 the AC line.
 Best to use an isolation transformer to eliminate any

-Power-up - With power applied the NC-80X lamps didn't come on.
+Power-up - An interesting feature are the power switches that are combined with the RF and AF gain controls.
+The RF gain turns the Line voltage on and the AF gain control turns on the B+ voltage and also functions as a "standby" switch (by removing B+.)
+With power applied the NC-80X lamps didn't come on.
 This was just a loose lamp.
 The receiver came to life tuned to the broadcast band.
 Very good audio from the 8" National speaker.
 Just a 25 foot wire for an antenna.
 Bands W and X functioned fine and calibration was fairly close.
 I tuned into some 75 meter AM signals which sounded quite nice.
 Bands Y and Z only tuned in signals on a portion of their coverage which indicated a LO problem.